-The Alumnae Association's website alumnae.mtholyoke.edu contains a wealth of information including news and events; career networking opportunities; class, club, committee volunteer, and staff contacts; awards and fellowships listings; and an online directory of alumnae.
-The Association also has a presence on Facebook, LinkedIn, Twitter, and other social media.
+The Alumnae Association's website alumnae.mtholyoke.edu contains a wealth of information including news and events; career networking opportunities; class, club, committee and staff contacts; awards and fellowships listings; and an online directory of alums.
+The Association also has a presence on Facebook, LinkedIn, Twitter and other social media.

-To access the Association's online directory of alumnae, a security ID is required to register; it is the number located above the addressee's name on Alumnae Quarterly address labels.
-Alumnae may also email ais@mtholyoke. edu to request their IDs.
+To access the Association's online directory of alums, a security ID is required to register; it is the number located above the addressee's name on Alumnae Quarterly address labels.
+Alums may also email ais@mtholyoke.edu to request their IDs.

-The Association's online volunteer microsite http://alumnae.mtholyoke.edu/volunteers is the source for class and club volunteer resources, including handbooks and training materials, communications and data request forms, and financial reporting information.
+The Association's volunteer microsite alumnae.mtholyoke.edu/volunteers is the source for class and club volunteer resources, including handbooks and training materials, communications and data request forms, and financial reporting information.

-Information about upcoming reunions, including registration, schedules, and attendee lists can be found at http:// alumnae.mtholyoke.edu/reunion.
+Information about upcoming reunions, including registration, schedules, and attendee lists can be found at alumnae.mtholyoke.edu/reunion.

-As a class officer, your primary contact at the Alumnae Association is the director of classes and reunions, who can be reached at reunion@mtholyoke.edu or by calling 413-538-2652.
+As a class officer, your primary contact at the Alumnae Association is the director of oncampus programs, who can be reached at reunion@mtholyoke.edu or by calling 413-538-2652.